Honouring God at the Olympics

 200,000 Olympic New Testaments

-The French Bible Society, in partnership with the representatives of the sports chaplaincies of several Christian denominations, is sharing the ultimate message of hope through the distribution of a New Testament called ‘More Precious than Gold’ to be distributed among athletes during the Paris Games.
+The French Bible Society, in partnership with the representatives of the sports chaplaincies of several Christian denominations, shared the ultimate message of hope through the distribution of a New Testament called ‘More Precious than Gold’ distributed among athletes during the Paris Games.

 The title of this special edition, ‘More Precious than Gold’, is inspired by 1 Peter: “These have come so that the proven genuineness of your faith — of greater worth than gold, which perishes even though refined by fire — may result in praise, glory and honour when Jesus Christ is revealed.” – 1 Peter 1:7 (NIV)

-This unique edition will feature sixteen testimonies from Olympic and Paralympic athletes who draw inspiration from their Biblical faith.
+This unique edition featured sixteen testimonies from Olympic and Paralympic athletes who draw inspiration from their Biblical faith.
 Among those contributing to this project includes Nicola Olyslagers, an Australian high jumper.

-The goal is to distribute 200,000 copies (140,000 in French and 60,000 in English), spreading inspiration and unity.
-This New Testament is just one planned activity, others include The Holy Games and Protestant Chaplaincy. ✨
+The goal was to distribute 200,000 copies (140,000 in French and 60,000 in English), spreading inspiration and unity.
+This New Testament is just one planned activity; others include The Holy Games and Protestant Chaplaincy.

 Please pray that those who receive these New Testaments will be Spiritually impacted.